bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   is representable in the lower precision $$p - 1$$: the significand of $$f^{*}(x)$$ is odd if and only if
   $$f(x)$$ is not representable in precision $$p - 1$$.
+This is a key feature of round-to-odd: parity encodes representability, also called _exactness_.
 In floating-point literature,
   the lowest digit of the significand is often called the _sticky bit_.